kiwiz/popgun/README.md

 POPgun is a lightweight POP3 server implementation in Go.
 POPgun meets [RFC1939](https://www.ietf.org/rfc/rfc1939.txt) and was mainly created for [develmail.com](https://develmail.com).

+Cloned from github.com/DevelHell/popgun, with added support for TLS connections.

 ## Getting Started

 POPgun is meant to be used as a package and you need to create your own implementations